TheExplorer95/deep_cfr_poker/ray_code/README.md

 # Combining Reinforcement Learning, Deep Learning and Game theory approaches in building a poker bot

-This is Janosch Bajoraths and Mathis Pinks project repository for the the deep Reinforcement Learning class (WS20/21) at the University of Osnabrück.
+This is Janosch Bajoraths and Mathis Pinks project for the the deep Reinforcement Learning class (WS20/21) at the University of Osnabrück.

 ## Dependencies